GlobalDataJustice/globaldatajustice.github.io/_posts/2021-05-06-cfp-data-law-decolonisation.md

 Guest editors: Siddharth de Souza, Linnet Taylor and Aaron Martin

 Submission Instructions:
 Complementing work on [Global Data Law](https://www.guariniglobal.org/global-data-law-conference), [Decolonising Digital Rights](https://digitalfreedomfund.org/decolonising/), and thinking about [new vocabularies for AI](https://medium.com/a-new-ai-lexicon/a-new-ai-lexicon-responses-and-challenges-to-the-critical-ai-discourse-f2275989fa62), we are looking for papers that can reflect on some of these questions both theoretically and empirically.
-Should you be interested, please submit an abstract (500 words) that contains the title, author name, research question, methodology and your main argument to info@globaldatajustice.org by 15th July 2021.
+Should you be interested, please submit an abstract (500 words) that contains the title, author name, research question, methodology and your main argument to info@globaldatajustice.org by 15th August 2021.

-Authors of selected abstracts will be informed 15th August 2021.
-If your paper is selected, we will ask you to submit the final paper (8,000- 10,000 words) in electronic format by 30th November 2021.
+Authors of selected abstracts will be informed 15th September 2021.
+If your paper is selected, we will ask you to submit the final paper (8,000-10,000 words) in electronic format by 15th January 2022.

 For more on the submission guidelines please refer [here](https://techreg.org/index.php/techreg/about/submissions).
 For further enquiries please contact Siddharth de Souza: S.P.deSouza@tilburguniversity.edu